 - Wedgemount Lake trail in Garibaldi Provincial Park, north of Whistler

 - Joffre Lakes trail in Joffre Lakes Provincial Park near Pemberton

-COVID-19 update – As of July 27, 2020, some of the popular hiking trails in British Columbia now require a day pass.
+COVID-19 update – Some of the popular hiking trails in British Columbia now require a day pass.
 Some parks and trails are closed.
 It’s best to check the BC Parks website for updated information.

 Where to stay on the Sea to Sky Corridor